niemopen/niem-naming-design-rules/ndr6-outline.md

 **Rule 4-2:** The prefix for a namespace MUST be unique among all the namespace prefixes in a model.

-**Rule 4-3:** The language name for the first instance of the *documentation* attribute in any object MUST be `en-US`.
+**Rule 4-3:** The language name for the first instance of the *documentation* property in any object MUST be `en-US`.
 (This rule also applies to Component objects.)

 **Rule 4-4:** The *version* attribute for a namespace MUST not be blank.

-### 4.2.2 Augmentation class
+## 4.3 Augmentation class

 *Augmentation* is the NIEM mechanism allowing the author of one namespace (the *augmenting namespace*) to add a property to a class in another namespace (the *augmented namespace*).
 It is an alternative to [subclassing (see section XX)]().
-Augmentation is used when the new author does not want to create a new kind of thing, but rather wants an additional property of an existing kind of thing -- a property that the original author does not (yet?) bothered to define -- without having to convince the original author to change his namespace and wait for the change.
+Augmentation is used when the author of a namespace wants to add a property to a class defined in a different namespace – without altering the augmented namespace.

 An augmentation object belongs to the augmenting namespace.
-It records the augmented class, augmenting property, and the property cardinality.
+It represents the augmentation, in terms of the augmented class, augmenting property, and the property cardinality.
+For example, the Justice domain namespace in the NIEM model has an augmentation object for `nc:PersonType`, `j:PersonIsStudentIndicator`, and cardinality 0..1.
+(See [section XX]() for the CMF and XSD representation of this object.)

 A *global augmentation* does not have an augmented class; it applies to every class in the model.
+(See [section XX]().)

 | UML | CMF | Definition | Card | Ord | Range |
 | --- | --- | ---------- | :--: | :-: | ----- |